Supervise Less, See More: Training-free Nuclear Instance Segmentation with Prototype-Guided Prompting: Additional Ablation Study

 \section{Additional Ablation Study}

 In this section, we report comprehensive segmentation results on MoNuSeg, CPM17, TNBC, and PanNuke across all feature extraction backbones (Section~\ref{sup:feature_extract_all_sets}).
-The complete sets of evaluation metrics, together with additional ablation studies on point generation and post-processing, are provided in Section~\ref{sup:point_quality} and Section~\ref{sup:nms}, respectively.
+The complete sets of evaluation metrics, together with additional ablation studies on segmentation backbones, clustering configuration, point generation, prompt sampling, and post-processing, are provided in Section~\ref{sup:seg_backbone}-\ref{sup:point_quality} and Section~\ref{sup:nms}, respectively.
 In Section~\ref{sup:backbone_weights}, we further evaluate the impact of backbone size to assess the practical applicability of SPROUT under limited-resource settings.